usebasejump/supabase-test-helpers/README.md

 - `identifier` - A unique identifier for the user.
 We recommend you keep it memorable like "test_owner" or "test_member"
 - `email` - (Optional) The email address of the user
 - `phone` - (Optional) The phone number of the user
+- `metadata` - (Optional) Additional metadata to be added to the user

 Returns:
 - `user_id` - The UUID of the user in the `auth.users` table